American literature: 19th century – Unique American style

-After the war with Britain in 1812, there was an increasing desire to produce a uniquely American literature and culture.
+After the War of 1812 against Britain, there was an increasing desire to produce a uniquely American literature and culture.
 Literary figures who took up the cause included Washington Irving, William Cullen Bryant, and James Fenimore Cooper.
 Irving wrote humorous works in Salmagundi and the satire A History of New York, by Diedrich Knickerbocker (1809).
 Bryant wrote early romantic and nature-inspired poetry, which evolved away from their European origins.
 Cooper's Leatherstocking Tales about Natty Bumppo (which includes The Last of the Mohicans, 1826) treated uniquely American material in ways that were popular both in the new country and Europe.

 John Neal as a critic played a key role in developing American literary nationalism.
 Neal criticized Irving and Cooper for relying on old British conventions of authorship to frame American phenomena, arguing that "to succeed ... [the American writer] must resemble nobody ... [he] must be unlike all that have gone before [him]" and issue "another Declaration of Independence, in the great Republic of Letters."
 As a pioneer of the literary device he referred to "natural writing", Neal was "the first in America to be natural in his diction" and his work represents "the first deviation from ...
 Irvingesque graciousness."